zlatanpham/prompt-mcp-app/memory-bank/consolidated_learnings.md

 - When persistent TypeScript errors (e.g., `Cannot find module`) occur despite correct paths and installed dependencies, it often indicates a stale TypeScript language server or development server cache.
 A server restart is usually required.
 - Explicitly type parameters and variables to resolve `implicit any` and `unsafe argument` ESLint errors, especially when dealing with data from external sources (like tRPC queries) or complex object structures.

+### Debugging Persistent ESLint/TypeScript Errors

+- When ESLint or TypeScript errors persist despite code appearing type-safe and correct (e.g., "Unsafe argument of type any assigned to a parameter of type string" for clearly typed variables), it often indicates a false positive, a stale language server, or a deeper configuration issue.
+- **Troubleshooting Steps**:
+  1. Verify explicit type annotations are correct.
+  2. Confirm Prisma schema and generated client types are in sync (`pnpm db:generate`).
+  3. Consider restarting the development server or IDE's TypeScript language server to clear caches.
+  4. Review `tsconfig.json` and ESLint configuration for any unusual rules or strictness settings.

 ## Project-Specific Learnings

 ### Initial Prisma Setup for New Projects